oracle/weblogic-kubernetes-operator/site/k8s_setup.md

 mv /tmp/docker.out /etc/sysconfig/docker
 ```

-Set up the Docker network, including HTTP proxy configuration if you need it:
+Set up the Docker network, including the HTTP proxy configuration if you need it:

 ```
 # generate a custom /setc/sysconfig/docker-network